Philip III of Macedon: Succession

 Arrhidaeus was in Babylon at the time of Alexander's death on 10 June 323 BC.
 A succession crisis ensued.
 Arrhidaeus was the most obvious candidate, but he was mentally disabled and thus unfit to rule.
 A conflict then arose between Perdiccas, leader of the cavalry, and Meleager, who commanded the phalanx: the first wanted to wait to see if Roxana, Alexander's pregnant wife, would deliver a son while Meleager objected that Arrhidaeus should be chosen king.
 A compromise was engineered in which Arrhidaeus would become king with the name of Philip III, and would be joined by Roxana's yet-unborn child as co-sovereign should that child prove to be a male.
 This eventuality did indeed arise and resulted in Roxana's son, Alexander, becoming with his uncle Phillip co-sovereign on the throne of Macedon.
 It was immediately decided that Philip Arrhidaeus would reign, but not rule: this was to be the prerogative of the new regent, Perdiccas.

 When news arrived in Macedonia that Arrhidaeus had been chosen as king, Cynane, a daughter of Philip II, developed a plan to travel to Asia and offer the new king her daughter Eurydice for his wife.
 This move was an obvious affront to the regent, whom Cynane had completely bypassed, and to prevent the marriage, Perdiccas sent his brother, Alcetas, to kill Cynane.
 The reaction among the troops generated by this murder was such that the regent had to give up his opposition to the proposed match and accept the marriage.
 From that moment on, Philip Arrhidaeus was to be under the sway of his bride, a proud and determined woman bent on substantiating her husband's power.

+While most historians are of the view that Arrhidaeus was given no significant authority during his reign as King, historian Alexandra Morris proposes that the figure in charge of transporting Alexander's body to Egypt was in fact his half-brother Arrhidaeus.
+The histories only mention that a certain "Arrhidaeus" (who was noted to be a satrap) was in charge of the funerary car, and most historians have taken this to be a separate figure, although Morris points out that there is no evidence for this.
+However, this view has not gained significant support among historians.